gekal-fork/tardis/README.txt

 Special thanks
 ==============

 - My mom (hi mom!)
 - Prometheus6 for the original idea: http://drupal.org/project/montharchive
-- Drupalize.me for their awesome videos and endless patience.
-If you wanna build your module, and you wanna build it right, go there.
+- The jolly good chaps at Drupalize.me.
+If you're looking to build a module and don't know where to start, ask them!
+- The generous and patient reviewers, including, but not limited to, ycshen, Samuel Joos, FlakMonkey46, 20th, klausi and cweagans.